jaredlang/watanabe-company/README.md

     3. Git clone this repo
     4. Create the .env file
 * Run into this error and don't know what's wrong.
 The same script runs fine with OpenAI.
 The sample py file runs OK locally.
-    - This issue was caused by the output of the previous step.
+    - This issue was caused by the output of agent_builder.build_from_library.
 Codellama doesn't return the selected agents as an array of names, which messes up the next steps.

     ```
     ==> Looking for suitable agents in library...